hdShang/arxiv-daily/docs/cs-CL/2025-08-20/papers/250815855v1-counterspeech-for-mitigating-the-influence-of-media-bias-comparing-h.md

 ---
 layout: default
-title: Counterspeech for Mitigating the Influence of Media Bias: Comparing Human and LLM-Generated Responses
+title: "Counterspeech for Mitigating the Influence of Media Bias: Comparing Human and LLM-Generated Responses"
 ---

 # Counterspeech for Mitigating the Influence of Media Bias: Comparing Human and LLM-Generated Responses